LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-21-firefox-worry.md

 This is something I feel strongly enough about I would eventually like to pursue it.
 However, for at least the next 6 months my plate is too full so I'm putting the idea out there.
 I'm also happy to contribute towards anyone that gets it going.
 It solves the privacy issues and with relatively low cost.
 It doesn't address the market share issue, however if such a product were to become prominent it would provide a natural spring board for the other vendors to work with on forking Chromium should the need arise.

 [^1]: Yeah, yeah I hear you.
-I know "X, but in Rust!"
-Is a meme and I agree it's silly.
-However, the browser / OS is the workload that inspired the language in the first place.
-If ever there was a time to want the software you're using to have been written in Rust then clearly it's here.
+I know "X, but in Rust!" is a meme and I agree it's silly.
+However, browsers were the workload that inspired the language in the first place.
+If ever there is a time to want the software you're using to have been written in Rust then clearly it's here.
 Chromium is aware of the issues they face, they just also have issues integrating with Rust in their current state.
 I don't think it's unreasonable to suggest that Firefox has a better long term road map for defending against these issues.
 Just [look at](https://www.chromium.org/Home/chromium-security/memory-safety/#:~:text=The Chromium project finds that,prevent such bugs at source.) the degree of effort and number of hoops devs jump through to keep Chromium safe.

+[^2]: While it has [improved](https://www.statista.com/statistics/1093781/distribution-of-googles-revenues-by-segment/#:~:text=Advertising%20remained%20the%20main%20revenue,from%204.3%20percent%20in%202018.) from the horrifying 86.5% in 2017, advertising still made up a very risky 77.8% of Google's revenue in 2023.
+For comparison, at first glance Microsoft and Amazon were at around 6% and 8% respectively for the same year.
+This means Google is closer to being a social media company than a generalized tech giant.